MoeskerDev/ms-project3-glossary/README.md

 - <a href="https://careerfoundry.com/en/blog/web-development/50-web-development-buzzwords-that-all-new-programmers-should-learn/" target="_blank">Web Development</a>
 - <a href="https://devsdata.com/big-data-terms-every-manager-should-know/" target="_blank">Data Analytics</a>
 - <a href="https://www.globalknowledge.com/us-en/topics/cybersecurity/glossary-of-terms/#gref" target="_blank">Cyber Security</a>
+2. I had a look at the <a href="https://github.com/Code-Institute-Solutions/SampleREADME" target="_blank">sample REAdme</a> of CI.
-2. A big thanks to tutor support, in particular Igor and Jo, who took the time to help me when needed.
+3. A big thanks to tutor support, in particular Igor and Jo, who took the time to help me when needed.
 They both were very good at explaining and teaching more than the question asked for.